The why, when, and what of follow up emails after proposals

 Make the email personal, using the client’s name, and focus on them rather than yourself.

 Be sure you’re clear about the objective of the email before you compose it.
 Your call to action has to be clear to the client.
-Feel free to ask the clients if they have any questions or concerns about the proposal, or whether they need further information.
+Feel free to ask the clients if they have any questions or concerns about your Facebook marketing proposal template or general social media marketing proposal template, for example.

 Be specific about why you’re sending the email.
 Remind the client that a decision is needed for the project to move forward.